TEHEK/offset_date/README.md

 ```

 This happens because `offset('-99d!', today)` results in `2011-02-01 13:30:25` because as we said
-before "d!" will not affect time.
+before "d!" does not affect time.

 So you have to keep "!"-ing for hours and minutes and seconds and milliseconds (no pun intended) :)